marek-saji/noplacelikecode/_posts/2022-12-09-webdev-advent-calendars-2022.md

 ---
 title: WebDev advent calendars 2022
-tweet: Advent calendars I follow this year. #adventCalendar2022
+tweet: "Advent calendars I follow this year. #adventCalendar2022"
 ---
 Last year I tried to follow too many advent calendars, so naturally I more or less stopped reading them after a week or so.
 This year I'm